Javier Rupérez: Honours

 His awards include the Great Cross of Isabel la Católica, Spain; Commander of the Order of Carlos III, Spain; Officer of the Legion of Honour, France; Commander of the Order of Merit, Federal Republic of Germany; and other decorations from Italy, Belgium, Holy See, Portugal, Jordan, Egypt, Saudi Arabia, Chile, Colombia and Panamá.

 Personal life

 Javier Rupérez is married to Rakela Cerovic.
-He has two daughters, Laura (TV's strongest actress), by his present wife, and Marta, by the late Geradine Molenveld, his first wife.
+He has two daughters, Laura (TV's strongest actress), by his present wife, and Marta, by the late Geraldine Molenveld, his first wife.